artsy/README/playbooks/open-sourcing.md

       [list of repos](https://github.com/artsy/peril-settings/blob/master/org/ossPRsForbidForks.ts) for which Peril
       will enforce this check

+## Update the license

+Now that the project is open, it's a good idea to have an appropriate license in the repo as well.
+We typically use the MIT license, which strikes a balance between permissiveness and commercialization.

+- [ ] [Add](https://help.github.com/en/articles/adding-a-license-to-a-repository) an MIT license to the project

 ## Spread the word

 - [ ] Consider adding a post to https://github.com/artsy/artsy.github.io